poornimash05/poornimash05/README.md

 ### Hi there, I'm Poornima Sharma 👋

-🚀 A passionate Software Engineer with experience in both embedded IoT systems and web development.
+🚀 A passionate Software Engineer with experience in both web development and embedded Iot system.
 I'm enthusiastic about building robust, scalable, and user-centric solutions that solve real-world problems.

 ### 💻 Technical Skills